mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 7. **Alignment:** Align the reads to the genome.
 That is, we wish to find a character-to-character match between each read and a location within the genome.
 This is a challenging computational task given that genomes consist of billions of bases and we are dealing with millions of reads.
 (New algorithms, such as [kallisto](https://www.nature.com/articles/nbt.3519) and [Salmon](https://www.nature.com/articles/nmeth.4197), circumvent the computationally expensive task of performing character-to-character alignment.)
 8. **Quantification:** For each gene, count the number of reads that align to the gene.
 (Because of noise and reads that align to multiple genes, one performs [statistical inference](https://academic.oup.com/bioinformatics/article/26/4/493/243395); however, for the purposes of this post, counting will suffice to explain to the general ideas).

-By design, each step of the RNA-seq protocol preserves, in expectation, the relative abundance of each transcript so that at the end, you are able to estimate the relative abundances of each transcript.
+By design, each step of the RNA-seq protocol preserves, in expectation, the relative abundance of each transcript so that at the end, one is able to estimate the relative abundances of each transcript.
 Here's a figure illustrating all of these steps:

 Distilling RNA-seq down to its essence
 -----------